USCRPL/mbed-cmake/README.md

 - The full range of Mbed CLI's upload methods are not supported yet.
 - LTO cannot be supported for GCC_ARM due to [a gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=83967)

-Mbed-cmake was designed for use with a single processor target per project, and this is the most convenient way to use it.
-However, you can also create a project that builds for multiple processors as long as you're OK with a few extra steps each time you switch processors (see [the instructions](https://github.com/USCRPL/mbed-cmake/wiki/Project-Configuration)).
+Mbed-cmake was designed for use with a single processor target per build directory.
+However, you can create multiple build directories, each configured for a different processor.
+Especially if you use an IDE like CLion, developing on multiple processors is manageable.